ICAI follow-up review of 2020-21 reports

 Summary

-This report presents the results of our follow-up exercise to assess progress made by aid-spending government departments and funds on addressing recommendations made by ICAI.
-This process is an important step in the chain of accountability, providing the International Development Committee (IDC) and wider development stakeholders with evidence on whether the government has taken appropriate action in response to ICAI’s recommendations.
+This review presents the results of our 2020-21 follow-up exercise, which assesses progress made by aid-spending government departments and funds on addressing ICAI recommendations.
+This process is an important step in the accountability chain, providing the International Development Committee (IDC) and wider development stakeholders with evidence on whether the government has taken appropriate action in response to our recommendations.

-It covers 12 ICAI reviews in total: we follow up on seven reviews published in the last annual review cycle from July 2020 to July 2021 (the two reviews on the government’s official development assistance spending target are followed up together), and we return again to four reviews published in previous cycles to address outstanding issues from previous follow-up exercises.
+This follow-up review covers 12 ICAI reviews in total.
+We follow up on seven reviews published between July 2020 to July 2021 (the two reviews assessing the government’s official development assistance (ODA) spending target are followed up together).
+We also return to four reviews published previously, to address outstanding issues from previous follow-up exercises.

 The 2020-21 follow-up summarises our findings for the following seven reviews: